basemw0/daily-life-assistant-n8n/README.md

 5. **Test the workflow**
    - In the editor, run nodes individually to confirm data flows:
-     - Run the Google Sheets node → ensure the `zekr` and `description` appear.
+     - Run the Google Sheets node → ensure the `zekr` appear.
      - Run Google Calendar → verify events return start & end times.
      - Run Todoist → ensure tasks are filtered (you may need to run the cleaning function).
    - Finally, run the full workflow (dry-run) or enable the Cron trigger for actual scheduled runs.

----

-## Notes & security
-- **⚠️ Remove secrets:** `workflow.json` has been sanitized, but always double-check for secrets before publishing.
-- **Tokens & credentials** must be created by each user inside their own n8n instance.
-- If you plan to distribute this widely, prefer using OAuth and instruct users to create their own API credentials.

 ---